 It includes artifacts from the first Polynesian explorers and collections from modern times.
 You’ll also discover the history of the region from the first settlers to modern commercial shipping.

-Enjoy the ocean breeze as you party near the Auckland Waterfront
+Enjoy the ocean breeze as you party in Viaduct Harbour

-During the day, the Auckland Waterfront is full of tourists and locals swimming and sunbathing; in the evening, it’s a hotspot for dining and drinking.
+During the day, the waterfront full of tourists and locals swimming and sunbathing; in the evening, it’s a hotspot for dining and drinking.

 Of course, if you prefer bathing in the sun or spending time on the water, you could spend your entire day in Auckland on the beach.